HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 This post is the Part 2 of a series I am writting called <cite>"The Life of a Web Component"</cite>.

-Here it if you want to read it: [Part 1 - Initialization](/posts/the-life-of-a-web-component/).
+Here it is if you want to read it: [Part 1 - Initialization](/posts/the-life-of-a-web-component/).